mreed4/get-exploded-number/README.md

 Nothing earth shattering, just a way for me to practice modulo and learn to work with numbers in a very narrow scope.

 I further plan to turn this into a very basic "web app" (even that might be a misnomer), where the user inputs a number in an input field, and the places of that number are displayed on the screen in a nice, tidy little table or similar.
 Ideally the places would update as the user types.

 Guessing this would be controlled with an event handler.
+Either that, or React (or both).